dyno-might/dyno-might.github.io/_posts/2021-05-06-are-some-personalities-better.md

 ## The darkness hypothesis

-Why are recent presidents usually extraverted and low agreeableness, but otherwise so mixed?
+Why are recent presidents usually extraverted and low in agreeableness, but otherwise so mixed?
 Here's my guess:

 ![relationships of the big five with darker traits](/img/personalities/badvals.svg)